LEARNEST: LEARNing Enhanced Model-based State ESTimation for Robots using Knowledge-based Neural Ordinary Differential Equations: SIMULATIONS AND EXPERIMENTS

 The true cartpole system is numerically simulated using an explicit 5$^{\text{th}}$ order Runge-Kutta method (RK45).
 In terms of uncertainty, it is assumed that the cart has a true mass of 1.5kg, while the mass of the cart considered in the prior dynamics model $\mathbf{f}_{\text{prior}}$ within the KNODE model is 1kg.
 Since the mass of the cart $m_c$ is tightly coupled in the equations of motion as shown in \eqref{eq:cartpole_eqns}, this allows us to ascertain the effectiveness of the KNODE framework in terms of modeling residual dynamics.
 Additionally, we inject zero-mean Gaussian noise with standard deviation of 0.01 across all states, and into the partial state measurements.

 For training, we collect $M=5000$ data points $\{\mathbf{y}_{i},\,\mathbf{u}_{i}\}$ in a single trajectory over a time span of 10 seconds.
 We implement a KF as the pre-training observer to account for the translational and rotational dynamics and this provides the state observations required for training.
 The neural ODE architecture consists of 2 layers with 8 hidden neurons in between and uses the hyperbolic tangent as the activation function.
 The network is trained over 250 epochs and uses the explicit RK4 solver during the training procedure.
+Training is done on a Intel i5 CPU and was completed in 3 seconds.